White & Case

 Jaime M. Crowe

 Jaime M. Crowe joined White & Case in 1997.
-Based in Washington, DC, he is a member of the Firm's Litigation and International Arbitration Groups.
-Mr. Crowe has broad litigation experience, with particular emphasis on antitrust disputes.
-His international arbitration experience primarily has focused on the representation of state sovereigns before the International Centre for the Settlement of Investment Disputes (ICSID).
-Mr. Crowe's work over the years has included:
+Based in Washington, DC, he is a member of the Firm's litigation and International Arbitration Groups.
+Mr. Crowe has broad litigation experience, with particular emphasis in antitrust.
+His international arbitration experience primarily has focused on disputes before the International Centre for the Settlement of Investment Disputes (ICSID).

 Bars and Courts